-In the next step, you’ll be asked to upload your valid IDs.
+In the next step, you’ll upload your valid IDs.
 I uploaded my Driver’s License, Taxpayer Identification Number, and Passport.
 All IDs contained my former permanent address and maiden name.
 So in the last part of the application where you can write notes to Quezon City officials, I explained that I had just gotten married in 2019 and moved into a new home with my husband.
 The QCitizen ID would be my first ID using my married name.

 For the photo, you can use your webcam.
 Another option is to upload an existing photo you have following the guidelines.
 Since I had an extra 2×2 photo in my wallet from the time I applied for a Korean visa during my bachelorette weekend in Seoul, I took a photo of that with my phone, cropped it, sent it to my computer, and uploaded it to my QCitizen application.
 The last part would be to upload your signature.
 Since I have a digital signature file in JPEG format to sign e-documents for work, I uploaded that to my application.

 If you don’t have one available, you can use your mouse to create and submit your signature.
 It’s a lot easier to create and submit one using a touchscreen device though!
 My suggestion is to create your digital signature using a tablet or phone.
 Or you can do what I did with my parents!
 I had them sign on a blank piece of white paper.
 I took a photo of their signatures using my phone, cropped the images, sent them to my laptop, and uploaded them to their application forms.